cynnix-inc/game-studios/docs/sudoku-prd-v1.1-mvp.md

 ## 4. Product scope
 ### 4.1 Modes included (MVP)
 #### A) Free Play
-- User chooses difficulty (Easy, Medium, Hard, Expert, Extreme)
+- User chooses difficulty (Novice, Skilled, Advanced, Expert, Fiendish, Ultimate)
 - Starts a new puzzle
 - Can pause, resume, and autosave
 - Stats tracked locally (guest) or in cloud (signed-in)